NICMx/Jool/en/index.md

 ## News

+### 2019-01-17

+Jool 4.0.0 has been released.

+Since the fifth release candidate:

+- Update the manpages.
+- Patch validation of pool6 during `instance add`s.

 ### 2019-01-09

 It has been pointed to me that the new userspace interface warrants a change in major version number for the sake of proper [semantic versioning](https://semver.org/).